tytydraco/yessleep/out/Six_months_ago_I_started_building_a_wildlife_pond_for_my_YouTube_channel_I_can_never_upload_the_footage.md

 This was no girl.
 Hell, it wasn’t even human.

-As a glowing pair of eyes settled on me, I turned and bolted across the hall, into the bathroom, and locked the door.
-Beyond it, sharp nails dragged roughly across wooden floorboards.
+As a glowing pair of eyes settled on me, I turned and bolted across the hall, slamming into sidetables and skidding across the carpet.
+Finally, I reached the bathroom door.
+It refused to budge.

+Across the hall, the creature ducked through the lounge door, into the light of the hall.
+This gave me my first proper look at the intruder.

+Rib bones shone through holes and tears in the filthy rag it wore for cover, and it had a cavernous mouth filled with needle-like teeth.
+As it scrambled forward, still on all fours, lampshades got set swinging from where its head collided with the ceiling.

+I took a half step back and gritted my jaw and shoulder charged my way into the bathroom.
+A split second after I twisted the lock, the door bounced in its frame once, twice.
+I held my back against it, camera still in hand.
+Those repeated thumps became scratches, before finally tapering off.
-Ceramic lamps crashed onto the ground and framed photographs got knocked off walls as thuds and bumps moved throughout the house.

-At one-point, heavy footsteps travelled above my head.
-I would have left my safe spot, but, judging by the silence, Alex already found a hiding spot.
-If I went out, it might have exposed us both.
-So I made the heroic decision to stay put.
+Around the house, photographs got knocked off walls, furniture tipped over, and pots and pans drum rolled around the kitchen.
+At one-point, claws scraped roughly across the wooden floor direction above my head.
+Part of me wanted to go check on Alex, but, judging by the silence, she'd already found a safe hiding spot.
+If I went out, it might have endangered us both.
+And so I made the heroic decision to stay put.

-My heart slammed against my chest so fast and so loud I didn't notice the house fall into a dead silence.
-With my heart in my throat, I slowly creaked open the door.
+My heart slammed against my chest so fast and so loud I didn't notice the house falling into a dead silence.

+With my heart firmly in my throat, I creaked open the door.

 The walls and ceiling were covered with deep gouges like an axe wielding-maniac had gone back and forth.
 My hands would not stop shaking as I reviewed the footage my phone recorded—this had the potential to go mega viral.
 Think of it, a real-life Cryptid.